strontic/strontic.github.io/xcyclopedia/library/bootsect.exe-22A158A47C6082E68C058195023CA98A.md

 ## Possible Misuse

 *The following table contains possible examples of `bootsect.exe` being misused.
-While `bootsect.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `bootsect.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --